ayoubmn/app-absence-manager/README.md

 #   app-absence-manager

-the project is an android mobile application which facilitate the school absence procedure
+the project is an android mobile application which facilitate the school absence control